open-quantum-safe/liboqs-go/README.md

 In addition, we assume you have access to:

+- a POSIX compilant system (UNIX/Linux/Mac OS).
+For now, `cgo` is not fully supported under Windows due to various ABI issues; we will add Windows support when it becomes available.
 - Go version 1.7 or later
-- a POSIX compilant system (UNIX/Linux/Mac OS).
-For now, `cgo` seems to be not fully supported by Windows; we will try to add Windows support soon.
-- C compliant compiler (gcc/clang etc)
+- a C compliant compiler (gcc/clang etc.)
 - pkg-config (`sudo apt-get install pkg-config` in Linux)